 The smell of your favorite flower, the budding leaves on the trees, and the sound of a hummingbird are easy reminders of how beautiful spring and summer are in the Cumberland Valley.
 Our garden centers and farmers' market have everything you need to get your yard and house ready for the new season and also offer the best in seasonal fresh produce and gourmet foods.

 Ashcombe's expansive greenhouse, garden, and floral centers, and produce and food sections are a must-stop location year-round, but particularly in the warmer months.
 Stock up on garden supplies and plants; shop for home items such as dried floral arrangements, framed prints, candles, and pampering soaps and lotions; enjoy a to-go meal from their cafe; or purchase gourmet seasonal foods, baked goods, and specialty items.
-Whether you have a green thumb, are just starting your first garden, or are looking for a creative outlet to express your love of gardening, Ashcombe offers a variety of year-round classes and workshops in late April (with limited attendance; face masks will be required).
-Or take advantage of the Ashcombe online store for your orders with $10 delivery within a 10-mile radius or curbside pickup.
+Whether you have a green thumb, are just starting your first garden, or are looking for a creative outlet to express your love of gardening, Ashcombe offers a variety of year-round classes and workshops.
+Preregistration is required.
 Address: 906 West Grantham Rd, Mechanicsburg

 In business for over 50 years, this family-run gardening center specializing in dwarf evergreens, perennials, annuals, and herbs.
 With over 1,500 kinds of perennials and everything else, you need to have a successful growing season, stop by Highland Gardens for their expert advice before starting your picturesque outdoor garden.
 Address: 423 South 18th St, Camp Hill

 Maplewood in Shippensburg is a produce market and greenhouse selling vegetables, melons, berries, tree fruit, pumpkins, deli items, preserves, cider, eggs, dairy products, baked goods, honey, flowers, herbs, bedding plants, country decor, and bulk foods.
 You will find it all at this one-stop shop, including a dine-in restaurant serving fresh food for breakfast and lunch.
 Conveniently located off of Interstate 81.
 Address: 8564 Old Scotland Rd, Shippensburg